Hire the Top 3% of Freelance Integration Developers

 C# is a popular programming language for building desktop apps, web apps, web services, and even video games.
 It’s favored by the same kinds of enterprise organizations that might choose Java for its massive ecosystem of tools and plugins.
 C# was created by Microsoft as the official language of the .NET framework, which provides all of the tools necessary to build robust desktop and web applications.

 MySQL is one of the world’s most popular database management systems, built on top of Structured Query Language (SQL).
 It’s trusted by developers for its reliability and scalability, and preferred over other options for its ease of use when building prototypes.
-Most integration developers will have worked with MySQL in some capacity, though there are popular alternatives like PostgreSQL and Microsoft SQL Server that any developer may have more experience with.
+Most integration developers will have worked with MySQL in some capacity, though there are popular alternatives like PostgreSQL and Microsoft SQL Server that they may have more experience with.
 The underlying skills are transferable across platforms.

 Apache offers top-tier web server software that dominates the market, powering nearly one-third of all websites on the internet.
 It’s highly customizable since it’s open source, and it’s trusted by organizations across all industries and at every scale.